 Smoked Meatball Sandwiches are made with the most indulgent smoked meatballs (which are also great served alone)!
 Top this meatball sandwich with smoked marinara sauce and melty cheese for an amazing dinner.

-Let me tell you about my neighbor, Josh.
+Let me tell you about our former neighbor, Josh.
 He makes the meanest, biggest, baddest meatballs ever.
 When smoked, they are off the hook with flavor, moisture, and texture.

-How to Make Smoked Meatballs for Meatball Sandwiches
+How to Make Smoked Meatballs for the Best Meatball Sandwiches

-Place the meatballs on a 250 degree smoker until they reach 165 degrees internal temp.
+- Place the meatballs on a 250 degree smoker until they reach 165 degrees internal temperature.

 Juicy, tender, smoked meatballs surrounded by a rich smoked marinara sauce and topped with gooey melted mozzarella.
 I can’t even.